-Find out how the English-Speaking Union can support oracy in your school with our free webinars
+Oracy matters.
+Find out how the English-Speaking Union can support it in your school with our free webinars.

 Oracy is not something that can sit on the margins.
-After the last year and a half, when so much schooling has had to happen at home, there’s no question that oracy skills are more important than ever before.
+After the last few years, when so much schooling has had to happen at home, there’s no question that oracy skills are more important than ever before.

 A language-rich learning environment is vital – the quality of communication and the use of talk and language to develop thinking, knowledge and understanding is key to good classroom practice.
 Supporting teachers across their career to ensure these skills are part of their pedagogical repertoire is key, as is providing students with opportunities to develop and test these skills.